ChakibCrypton/CentraleSup-lec-Courses/Time Series and Agent-based models in Finance/README.md

 The agent-based modeling module demonstrates how investment strategies and learning shape price dynamics.
 While simple econometric strategies are used, the incorporation of learning introduces non-linearities that result in realistic price behavior.

-### Syllabus :
+### Syllabus:

-Économétrie des séries temporelles financières :
+Financial Time Series Econometrics:
-- Faits stylisés des séries temporelles financières.
+- Stylized facts of financial time series
-- Optimisation de portefeuille.
+- Portfolio optimization
-- Stationnarité, covariance, corrélation.
+- Stationarity, covariance, correlation
-- Modèles linéaires ARMA.
+- Linear ARMA models
-- Estimation/Prédiction.
+- Estimation and forecasting
-- Introduction aux modèles de volatilité ARCH/GARCH.
+- Introduction to volatility models: ARCH/GARCH

-Modèles à agents :
+Agent-Based Models:
-- construction et simulations de modèles à agents pour la modélisation des marchés et la reproduction de faits statistiques stylisés des données financières
+- Construction and simulation of agent-based models for market modeling and reproduction of stylized statistical facts observed in financial data